 If you are going to Korea, you might need to know some useful Korean phrases.
 By using these Korean expressions, you will sound more natural and you can fit in better.

-1. Saying goodbye in Korean
+1. Saying “goodbye” in Korean phrases

 One thing that may strike you is the way Koreans say “goodbye”.
 They do not always use the same Korean phrase, as it depends on whether the person they are saying goodbye to is leaving, or if the listener is staying and the speaker is leaving.